5 Best Home Exercise Equipment for Seniors

 Goals & Mobility

-The first factor to consider when weighing options for a home gym are your goals.
+Your goals are the first factor to consider when weighing options for a home gym.
 Is there a specific area of the body to target for strength training?
-Is there a need for you to recover from an injury or illness that prevents the use of a particular muscle group?
+Is there a need for you to recover from an injury or illness that prevents using a particular muscle group?
 What are your long-term mobility and fitness goals?
-Is it simply your desire to increase overall exercise capacity, or is it aneedto facilitate the rehabilitation of a particular joint?
-The answers to these questions will impact the type of fitness equipment you ultimately choose.
+Is it your desire to increase overall exercise capacity, or is it necessary to facilitate a particular joint's rehabilitation?
+The answers to these questions will impact the type of fitness equipment you choose.

 Footprint

-The size of the equipment should, too, be considered when buying gym equipment.
-Do you have enough space in yourbasement for a treadmill?
+When buying gym equipment, consider its size.
+Do you have enough space in your home for a treadmill?
 Do you prefer to exercise in the living room with a smaller, portable device?
 There are several options when it comes to home exercise equipment for seniors.
 Keep the size of the equipment in mind as you scroll through our list of favorites.

 Senior Friendly Features

-Some features to look out for include: large foot pedals, longer-than-standard handrails, as well as swivel seats and step-through designs that allow users to easily mount or dismount the equipment.
+Some features to look out for include large foot pedals, longer-than-standard handrails, swivel seats, and step-through designs that allow users to mount or dismount the equipment easily.

 Technology

-If you or an older loved one is not particularly tech-savvy, you’ll want to think about how much technology is involved in operating the machine.
-Most of the equipment on our list is are extremely simple to use.
+If you or an older loved one is not particularly tech-savvy, you’ll want to consider how much technology is involved in operating the machine.
+Most of the equipment on our list is extremely simple to use.
 Most have senior-friendly features like large buttons, but some may require more technology awareness.
-There are ways by which technology can be of benefit to you, depending on your level of tech comfort.
+Depending on your level of tech comfort, technology can benefit you.
 Some machines, for example, have optional apps that offer fitness tracking and exercise suggestions.

 Impact